Dem Senate candidate Mark Kelly apologizes for staffer's obscene tweet about cops

 Democratic Senate candidate Mark Kelly apologized Thursday for a staffer's tweet calling Chicago officers "worthless f—ing pigs," a statement his Republican rival, Sen. Martha McSally, seized on as proof of anti-police bias in the astronaut's campaign.

 The Twitter post from T.J.
 L'Heureux was posted in August, a week before he was hired as deputy press secretary, in response to a video showing Chicago cops seizing open umbrellas from protestors during a violent clash.
-A city official said later that demonstrators had used the umbrellas to shield their actions from view as they pelted police with frozen water bottles, rocks and pipes.
+A city official said later that demonstrators had used the umbrellas to shield their actions from view as they pelted police with frozen water bottles, rocks, and pipes.

 “As the son of two police officers, Mark deeply respects those who serve in uniform to keep our communities safe," a Kelly spokesperson told Fox News in a statement.
 "Our campaign values the public service, bravery and sacrifice of police officers across our nation.
 The tweet posted by a junior staff member is unacceptable and we are taking the appropriate action.”